< back to Blog home

 You should always expect to pour a 5 oz glass in a professional setting.
 This is also known as the standard wine pour.
 That’s what all bartenders are tought is the answer to how much to pour in a wine glass.
 A big part of how to pour wine correctly is pouring the correct amount.
 It’s not only the ideal volume for an individual serving, but it ensures that everyone drinking from the bottle gets enough.
 If you're a bartender, this gives you the same advantage that a standardized recipe gives a kitchen.
 Lower pour cost or food cost.

 Many people choose the free pouring route when pouring wine, and there’s a little trick to hitting the right pour.
-No matter what kind of wine glass you’re using, the widest part of the bowl often corresponds to the 5-ounce mark.
+No matter what types of wine glasses you’re using, the widest part of the bowl often corresponds to the 5-ounce mark.
 It’s an invisible measuring stick.

 There are also some handy tools to make pouring wine easier.
 Pick up a wine pourer or some wine glasses with pour lines and you’ll be well on your way.